 Eng.
 Bader Al Lamki was appointed Chief Executive Officer in May 2021, where he is responsible for managing the Company's overall operations, as well as developing and implementing long-term regional and international growth strategies.
 He brings more than 20 years of diversified experience in the oil and gas, clean energy, and utilities sectors.
 Previously, Eng.
 Al Lamki held the role of the Chief Executive Officer at National Central Cooling Company PJSC (Tabreed) from April 2019 to May 2021, leading the company's operations and growth ambitions in the UAE, across the GCC and internationally.
 Eng.
-Al Lamki has extensive experience with some of the UAE's biggest energy companies, including with ADNOC operating company ADMA-OPCO, where he successfully led a strategic development initiative to increase the company's daily oil production.
-He also worked with Masdar Clean Energy, where he was responsible for business growth activities, including acquisitions and green field project development, having an instrumental role in building the company's international renewable energy portfolio, with projects spanning across 25 countries.
-Earlier in his career, Eng.
-Al Lamki gained experience with a number of renowned organizations, including French oil major Total, where he advised on oil and gas projects in Africa.
+Al Lamki has extensive experience with some of the UAE's biggest energy companies, including with ADNOC operating company ADMA-OPCO, leadership roles at some of the world's largest and market-leading organizations within the FMCG and